plavoie3/TestAutomationUVMMC/README.md

     ```

     GUI asks user to enter test report output location and then run tests.
-    Once run, the console is used to provide feedback.
-GUI displays status of tests once completed.
+    Once run, the console is used to provide feedback on tests as they run, time elapsed when complete.
+    GUI displays result pass/fail totals of tests once completed.
     Closing GUI ends program (closes console window too)

-    Email with report is sent to preset email in this code:
+    Email with full HTML report is saved to specified location and sent to preset email in this code:

   ```
   f = codecs.open(self.label_text.get() + "/Test_Report_Flash_" + date_time2 + ".html", 'r')
   for line in f:
     if "<p class='attribute'><strong>Status:</strong>" in line: